arkeokix/MinoanRedSerp/Suppl data/Spectra/README.md

-This folder contains all supplementary data used in the paper and presented as spectra.
+This folder contains all spectra supplementary data used in the paper.